SecuHari/cyber-fraud-investigation-report/README.md

 # cyber-fraud-investigation-report
 “Cybersecurity OSINT-based investigation of a fake job scam involving identity misuse on Telegram and WhatsApp.”
+> ⚠️ **Disclaimer**
+> This report is based on publicly available and ethically gathered information.
+The intent is solely to document and raise awareness about a potential online scam.
+No personal data was illegally accessed or shared.

 # 🛡️ Cyber Fraud Investigation Report – Identity Misuse in Job Scam

 ## 🧾 Objective